PyCQA/redbaron/docs/tuto.rst

 Playing with list of nodes
 --------------------------

-Last big concept of RedBaron: how to handle list of nodes.
-The problem for short is that, for a python developer the list :file:`[1, 2, 3]` has 3 items, while in the FST world, it has 5 items because you need to take into account the commas.
-This is a pattern that you find in every list of nodes, the separator being either commas, dot (eg: :file:`a.b(c)[d]`) or end of line character (for line of code).
+The last big concept of RedBaron covered in this tutorial is how to handle list of nodes.
+The problem for short is that, for a python developer, the list :file:`[1, 2, 3]` has 3 items but it has 5 items in the FST world, because it needs to take into account the commas.
+It is not sufficient to know that it is a comma separated list because each comma can have a different formatting.
+This is a pattern you find in every list of nodes, the separator being either commas, dots (eg: :file:`a.b(c)[d]`) or end of line characters (for lines of code).

 Having to deal with those separators is extremely annoying and error prone, so, RedBaron offers an abstraction that hides all this for you!